-X. TRUST (OR ESTATE) WAS NAMED AS BENEFICIARY BUT SPOUSE DESIRES IRA ROLLOVER corrected.
+This section is not included for purposes of planning with respect to retirement plan beneficiary designations.
+These rulings involve "mistakes" in beneficiary designations that were sometimes able to be corrected.
 These rulings are included in the event a spousal IRA rollover is desired but the participant's spouse was not named directly as the beneficiary of his retirement plan.
-The regulations state that, in order to make a spousal IRA rollover, the spouse must be the sole beneficiary of the plan/IRA, and that this requirement will not be met if a trust is named as the beneficiary of the plan/IRA "even if the spouse is the sole beneficiary of the trust."
+The regulations state that, in order to make a spousal IRA rollover, the spouse must be the sole beneficiary of the plan/IRA and this requirement will not usually be met if a trust is named as the beneficiary of the plan/IRA "even if the spouse is the sole beneficiary of the trust."
 Treas.
 Reg. § 1.408-8, A-5(a).